Amedeo Obici

-Childhood, emigrating to the United States
+Early life

 Obici was born in Oderzo in the Veneto region of Italy to Pietro Ludovico Obici and Luigia Carolina Sartori.
 His father died when Amedeo was seven years old, leaving behind his widow, young Amedeo, another son, Frank, and two daughters.
 In 1889, his mother's brother, Vittorio Sartori, invited him to come to the United States.
 The uncle, his wife and two children had earlier emigrated and lived in Scranton, Pennsylvania.

 Amedeo was unable to speak English at the time.
-When he sailed across the Atlantic Ocean from Le Havre, France in March 1889, his destination was written on a label tied through a buttonhole on his coat.
+When he sailed across the Atlantic Ocean from Le Havre, France, in March 1889, his destination was written on a label tied through a buttonhole on his coat.
 Upon arrival in Brooklyn, New York, he rode a train to Scranton.
 En route, however, he was misdirected, and got off in Wilkes-Barre, Pennsylvania.
 The people in the train station took him to a fruit store owned by Enrico Musante and Enrico's daughter, Louise (whom he would later marry in 1916), as they too were Italian and could translate and assist.

 While the Musantes worked to contact Amedeo's uncle in Scranton, Amedeo stayed with the Musantes in Wilkes-Barre.
 After staying with his uncle for a short time, he later returned to Wilkes-Barre, where he attended classes in the evening to learn English, and worked in the Musante fruit store.

-Roasted peanuts as a snack food
+Career

 When Amedeo returned to Wilkes-Barre and worked at the Musante fruit store, they had a peanut roaster and a fan that blew the fragrance of the roasting peanuts out to the street to lure customers to buy fruit and peanuts, which inspired him to get his own peanut cart.
 Because roaster ovens were expensive, Amadeo made a rudimentary roaster from parts obtained at a local scrapyard.